costoffreedom/costoffreedom-book/book/architectonics-of-power/architecture=power.md

 Rabelais.</p>

 <p>The #NEWPALMYRA project is at the cutting-edge of this international
 movement.
-Born out of the emergency of the Syrian crisis, the</p>

-<h3>NEWPALMYRA project is an online community platform and data</h3>

-<p>repository dedicated to the capture, preservation, sharing, and
-creative reuse of data about the ancient city of Palmyra.</p>
+Born out of the emergency of the Syrian crisis, the #NEWPALMYRA project is an online community platform and data repository dedicated to the capture, preservation, sharing, and creative reuse of data about the ancient city of Palmyra.</p>

 <p>In this project, the power engaged is the power of people to channel
 their outrage and create hope through action.
-Aiming to virtually reconstruct Palmyra’s cultural heritage, gathering data and knowledge,</p>

-<h3>NEWPALMYRA is an expression of a collective consciousness.</h3>
+Aiming to virtually reconstruct Palmyra’s cultural heritage, gathering data and knowledge, #NEWPALMYRA is an expression of a collective consciousness.</p>

-<p>People often make an opposition between the digital and the reqal but
+<p>People often make an opposition between the digital and the real but
 it is a pointless statement: the digital should be considered as an actualisation of real desire, as a space-and-time singularity where everything and everyone (even the dead and the missing) can be a